 Unlike a HELOC, a home equity loan is considered a second mortgage, which means you will need to start making monthly payments right away.
 However, also unlike home equity lines of credit, home equity loans have a fixed interest rate.
 This makes your loan payments predictable every month throughout the repayment period.

-A shared equity agreement is a bit of a different animal and, while technically not a loan, it does allow homeowners access to the equity in their homes without the need for especially good credit or a large income.
+A home equity investment (also known as a shared equity agreement) is a bit of a different animal and, while technically not a loan, it does allow homeowners access to the equity in their homes without the need for especially good credit or a large income.
 This equity option is also a good choice for homeowners looking for a relatively large amount of money for home improvement, either to put it up for sale or for their own enjoyment.

-Shared equity agreements are basically a deal between you and an investor who agrees to give you a lump sum of money in exchange for future equity in your home.
+Hme equity investments are basically a deal between you and an investor who agrees to give you a lump sum of money in exchange for future equity in your home.
 It’s not entirely unlike playing the stock market where an investor buys a share of a company in hopes that its stock price will rise and make a profit down the road when it’s sold.

 It’s a safer bet than the market, though, because houses generally appreciate.
 However, the investor also takes on the risk that they could lose money in the deal if the house has depreciated at the end of the term or when the house is sold.